 - Zip code

 - Email address

-With Petplan, you can select anywhere from 60% co-pay to 100% payment.
-You also have the option to choose your annual deductible as well as the maximum annual payout via their slider tool.
+Selecting a Plan: With Petplan, you can select anywhere from 60% co-pay to 100% payment.
+You also have the option to choose your annual deductible as well as the maximum annual coverage limits via their slider tool.

 In the screenshot below, I chose 90% reimbursement, unlimited annual payout, and the lowest deductible possible.

 Then, I experimented with choosing 70% reimbursement, the lowest annual payout, and the highest deductible possible.